 Mental health conditions

-The University aims to provide individual support to students who experience short or long-term mental health conditions, and recognises that there are a range of access needs that may be appropriate, depending upon your circumstances and choice of course.
+The University offers a range of individual support to students who experience short or long-term mental health conditions, and recognises that there are a range of access needs that may be appropriate, depending upon your circumstances and choice of course.

 The University encourages all applicants and students to disclose any disability and support needs they might have.
-Without this information, we would be unable to offer you the appropriate information and support eg exam adjustments.
+Without this information, we would be unable to offer you the appropriate information, guidance and support to enable you to access your studies eg exam adjustments.

 If you have not already disclosed via your application form, you can contact Disability Service.